JulienParis/hydroviz/README.md

 ```
 $ sudo nginx -t
 ```
-restart the Nginx process to read the our new config:
+restart the NGINX process to read the our new config:
 ```
 $ sudo service nginx restart
 ```